maxcraig112/Giffy-bot/README.md

 - if bot is captioning gif, automatically add to json with text inputted
 - fix tagging system so that more words are included (a lot of tags in the dictionary isn't that bad since O(1) complexity)
     - create just stopwords for tags, keep all other words that are english
-- "[WinError 32] The process cannot access the file because it is being used by another process" error when deleting temp files from server other than test_server
 - potentially make it so giffy can caption MP4, jpeg,png as well
-- gif captions sometimes flicker